nullsync/toska_store/docs/codebase-assessment.md

 ## Summary

-Toska Store is a well-engineered project with strong Elixir/OTP practices.
+ToskaStore is a well-engineered project with strong Elixir/OTP practices.
 No critical issues were found.
 The main areas for improvement are:

 1. **Observability** - Add structured logging and metrics
 2. **Documentation** - Add API specification